 2.1 Collection of Samples

 Abattoir wastewater samples were aseptically collected in sterile bottles from Ubakala abattoir in Umuahia, Abia State, Nigeria.
 Samples were collected at the exit points along the drainage using sterile wide mouthed bottles.
-The sample bottles were placed on ice box and were transported to the laboratory for analysis.
+The sample bottles were placed on ice box and transported to the laboratory for analysis.

 2.2 Isolation and Purification of Bacteria from Abattoir Wastewater Samples Ten-fold serial dilution of the abattoir wastewater samples was carried out after which they were inoculated onto Nutrient agar, MacConkey agar, Salmonella Shigella agar and Eosin Methylene Blue agar.
 Culture plates were incubated at 37 oC.
 Distinct colonies were sub-cultured for purity and subsequently identified.